 - Wèishū states: From [Yuán] Ān down, all had widespread love for everyone, without selection or differentiation; guests entered their gates, whether worthy or foolish all obtained what they wished, and so the realm Under Heaven turned to them.
 Shào was [Yuán] Féng’s [concubine-born] lesser son, [Yuán] Shù’s elder brother of a different mother, later sent out to be [Yuán] Chéng’s son.

-- Yīngxióngjì states: [Yuán] Chéng appellation Wénkāi was robust and had distinguished, the noble Imperial In-laws and powerful from General-in-Chief Liáng Jì down all were friendly with him, and of his words none were not listened to.
+- Yīngxióngjì states: [Yuán] Chéng appellation Wénkāi was robust and had distinguishment, the noble Imperial In-laws and powerful from General-in-Chief Liáng Jì down all were friendly with him, and of his words none were not listened to.
 Therefore in the capital they made a saying: “If things are bad, ask Wénkāi.” [translator’s note: in the original this is a rhyming couplet]

 - (2) Yīngxióngjì states: Shào was born and his father died, and the two Excellencies [Yuán Féng and Yuán Wěi] favored him.
 When young he was employed as a Cadet, when capped sent out as Púyáng Chief, and had pure reputation.
 He encountered his mother’s funeral, his mourning was completed, and also in recollection of his father had mourning, altogether at the mound hut for six years.
 The ritual was completed, and he lived in seclusion in Luòyáng, did not rashly communicate with guest retainers, and if it was not someone well known within the Seas, he did not meet him.
 He also enjoyed traveling as an adventurer, and with Zhāng [Miǎo] Mèngzhuó, Hé [Yóng] Bóqiú, Wú [Xiū?]
 Zǐqīng, Xǔ [Yōu] Zǐyuǎn, Wǔ [Qióng] Déyú and others all were his active friends, not answering recruitment summons.
 Internal Regular Attendant Zhào Zhōng said to the various Yellow Gate [eunuchs]: “Yuán Běnchū sits in his reputation, not answering summons and caring for To-the-Death Troops, who knows what this boy wishes to do?”
 Shào’s father’s younger brother [Yuán] Wěi heard this, and repeatedly reproached Shào: “You will destroy our family!”
 Shào therefore rose and answered the General-in-Chief’s appointment.